-DL 211 does not limit the Antitrust Court power to review a merger depending on the nationality or place of incorporation or Carey y Cía CHILE business of the undertakings concerned.
-Any possible impact on the Chilean internal or external relevant market of a future merger would be sufficient to give jurisdiction to the Chilean antitrust authorities.
+DL 211 does not limit the Antitrust Court power to review a merger depending on the nationality or place of incorporation or business of the undertakings concerned.
+Any possible impact on the Chilean relevant market of a future merger would be sufficient to give jurisdiction to the Chilean antitrust authorities.
 Therefore, foreign-to-foreign mergers may be notified and there will be a local effects test, as if the merger were made by two national entities, as long as the transaction is deemed to be against DL 211.

 However, the fact that the transaction is an international merger affecting several jurisdictions may be an element that the antitrust authorities will consider when analysing it.
-As a practical matter, it will not be considered a straightforward 'exemption', but it may relax to some degree the standard of scrutiny and the likelihood of being challenged.
+As a practical matter, it will not be considered a straightforward 'exemption', but it may reduce the likelihood of being blocked.